danapixels/digi-garden/blog/cursor-hotel.md

 	- ~~On drag a line shows and disappears~~ Won't do this, might be too much with current actions.

 ## Phase 3: Fun
-- Customize cursor
+- ~~Customize cursor~~
 	- ~~A few hats~~
 		- ~~space helmet~~, ~~beanie,~~ ~~baseball cap, cat ears, sprout,~~ ~~headphones,~~ ~~bunny ears,~~ ~~none~~ ~~slime hat~~
-- UI side panel for customization and furniture
+- ~~UI side panel for customization and furniture~~
+- Instructions: Double clicking, clicking
 - ~~Add furniture~~
 	- ~~Chairs~~
+		- Cursor remains stationary when sitting
 	- ~~Walls~~
 	- ~~Plants~~
 	- ~~Lamps (Click to turn on)~~
+		- Turns on light
 	- ~~Delete~~
 	- ~~Cats~~
+	- Bed
+		- Cursor remains stationary and has zzz over its head
 - Always raining (turn off rain client side)
-- z z z when a cursor is AFK
 - ~~Leaderboard~~

 # Phase 3.5: Launch
 - Clean up code
 - Pay for hosting service
+- Set limits
+	- User is only able to spawn 10 per item?
+	- User is unique?
+Cannot open a new tab to connect more than twice

 ## Phase 4: History
 - Recording of past days of AFK